hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Viewing Cloud Code History.md

 <q>**Green is LIVE!** The currently published Snapshot is flagged in both drop-down lists.</q>

-*2.* If you have a large number of Snapshots, you can search either of the drop-down lists by entering the Snapshot ID in the drop-down search field and clicking *Set*:
+*2.* If you have a large number of Snapshots, you can search and select either of the drop-down lists by entering the Snapshot ID in the drop-down search field and clicking *Set*:

 ![](img/CloudHistory/27.png)

-*2.* Click *Compare*.
+*3.* Click *Compare*.
 The Cloud Code differences between the Snapshots are listed.

-In this example, we see that if we take the right-hand selection - *Version 2* (an earlier Snapshot) - and compare its Cloud Code with the left-hand selection - *Test Snapshot 11* (the most recent Snapshot) - Cloud Code has been added for 6 Events and deleted for 1 since *Version 2* was created:
+In the following example, we see that if we take the right-hand selection - *Version 2* (an earlier Snapshot) - and compare its Cloud Code with the left-hand selection - *Test Snapshot 11* (the most recent Snapshot) - Cloud Code has been added for 6 Events and deleted for 1 since *Version 2* was created:

 ![](img/CloudHistory/19.png)

-*3.* On the other hand, if we switch the selections, we see that comparing *Test Snapshot 11* - in right-hand - with *Version 2* - in left-hand - and click *Compare*, the differences show as 6 deletions and 1 addition:
+*4.* On the other hand, if we switch the selections, we see that comparing *Test Snapshot 11* - in right-hand - with *Version 2* - in left-hand - and click *Compare*, the differences show as 6 deletions and 1 addition:

 ![](img/CloudHistory/20.png)

 ## Reviewing Differences